14 May 2020

 Arts Council England: Grants for the Arts used to have a section where you would upload evidence to show your ability, this was always done best with letters from respected venues (the AD of a venue you were part of a development programme in) backing you in terms of artistic ability/potential.
 They’ve since changed this and allowed one link to a website or PDF (this is for ACE Grants for the Arts rather than the Covid-19 individual fund).

-Support in kind (not relevant for hardship grants)
+Match Funding (not relevant for hardship grants)

 Look for the clues